halcy/Mastodon.py/docs/index.rst

 a loop without ever sleeping at all yourself.
 It is for applications that would rather just pretend there is no such thing as a rate limit and are fine with sometimes not being very interactive.

+In addition to the per-user limit, there is a per-IP limit of 7500 requests per 5 minute time slot, and tighter limits on logins.
+Mastodon.py does not make any effort to respect these.

+If your application requires many hits to endpoints that are available without logging in, do consider using Mastodon.py without authenticating to get the full per-IP limit.
+In this case, you can set the Mastodon objects `ratelimit_limit` and `ratelimit_remaining` properties appropriately if you want to use advanced rate limit handling.

 A note about pagination
 -----------------------